-Delicious crinkly, soft and chewy vegan molasses cookies that are packed with festive flavor.
-Spiced with ginger, cinnamon, and molasses, they're made completely eggless with no butter!
+Delicious crinkly, soft, and chewy vegan molasses cookies that are packed with festive flavor.
+They're a must-have for cookie season alongside vegan gingerbread cookies.

-These cookies will stay soft and chewy for days and are perfect for gifting seeing as they are stored at room temperature.
-You could even bake them alongside some vegan gingerbread cookies and create cookie gift boxes for family and friends!
+- Great For Special Occasions - The perfect cookie box fillers for Thanksgiving and Christmas.
+They stay soft and chewy for days and are perfect for gifting seeing as they are stored at room temperature.

 - Cashew butter: As briefly mentioned above, this recipe uses cashew butter in place of stand/vegan butter!
 Not only does this keep these cookies oil-free, but the cashew butter also bakes into a lovely roasted cashew flavor which comes through so perfectly along with the cinnamon flavor of these cookies.